mumeimiko/supercalifragilisticexpialidocious/chapter_06/06_study.md

-# song of the day
-Kangaroo Court - Capital cities

 # Pre-Req

 bash delete.sh

-# Buzz buzz buzz buzz-
+# Buzz buzz buzz buzz- To affinity and beyond

 Node Affinity/Anti-Affinity is one way to set rules on which nodes are selected by the scheduler.
 This feature is a generalization of the nodeSelector feature which has been in Kubernetes since version 1.0.